 Many women and men who work in criminal justice settings struggle with daily contradictions.
-One contradiction is that a system based on power and control is antithetical to what helps women to change, grow, and heal.
-Hence, creating a new gender-specific program or changing an existing program is a partial solution to meeting women's needs.
+One contradiction is that a system based on power and control is antithetical to what helps women and girls to change, grow, and heal.
+Hence, creating a new gender-responsive program or changing an existing program is a partial solution to meeting women's needs.
 Systemic change is essential.

-On of the primary goals of our criminal justice system must be to help women and girls reintegrate into society and lead productive lives.
+One of the primary goals of our criminal justice system must be to help women and girls reintegrate into society and lead productive lives.
 What can we do?
 We can intervene in the status quo on many different levels.

-Try to change mandatory sentencing laws.
+- 1. Try to change mandatory sentencing laws.
 Addicted women and girls need treatment, not prisons.
 Drugs are a public health problem, not a criminal justice problem.
-Treatment is both cheaper and more effective than prison at reducing recidivism (Gerstein et al., 1994, Finigan, M., 1996).
-CSAT (1997) writes, "Addicted women who are incarcerated because of our tightened drug laws will keep recycling through the criminal justice system unless they receive treatment. . . .
+Treatment is both cheaper and more effective than prison at reducing recidivism (Gerstein et al., 1994; Finigan, 1996).
+CSAT (1999) writes, "Addicted women who are incarcerated because of our tightened drug laws will keep recycling through the criminal justice system unless they receive treatment. . .
 Most women do not need to be incarcerated to protect the community.
 The treatment they need can be provided in the community, with their families intact and with the chance to become sober and drug-free under real-life conditions" (p.
-2.)

-- 2. Staff our jails, prisons, and community correctional facilities with more female wardens and correctional officers.
+2.). - 2.
+Staff our jails, prisons, and community correctional facilities with more female wardens and correctional officers.
 Female staff can serve as role models and help to reduce the risk of retraumatization by providing women and girls with a sense of safety.
-Only women and men who can do the above have the right to work with females. - 3.
-Give supplementary training to correctional officers.
+Only women and men who can do the above have the right to work with females.

+- 3. Give supplementary training to correctional officers.
 Training academies often teach information and skills that apply only to men's facilities.
-Officers in women's facilities need to understand the realities of women's lives and the value of mutually empathic relationships, not just the kinds of rules and structure that are effective with men.
-They need to understand how disconnection, addiction, and trauma affect women. - 4.
+Officers in women's and girls' facilities need to understand the realities of women's and girls' lives and the value of mutually empathic relationships, not just the kinds of rules and structure that may be effective with men and boys.
+They need to understand how disconnection, addiction, and trauma affect women and girls. - 4.
 Teach women to value life, especially their own.
-It is hard for women to do so in a misogynist society where women get messages that their lives are trivial. - 5.
+It is hard for women to do so in a misogynist society where women get messages that their lives are trivial.
+Provide appropriate services and use treatment models and materials developed for women and girls. - 5.
 Help women keep contact with their children.
 Currently, women's facilities are often set at great distances from where women's children live, so that visitation is difficult.
 But it is often their connections with their children that keep women alive and motivate them to change.
 It is equally essential that children's need for connection with their mothers is supported and facilitated.
 Maintaining these relationships is one form of prevention for families in the criminal justice system. - 6.
 Become aware of our own attitudes about women and girls.
 Commit to changing our personal social system away from a system of power and control, and toward a system of mutually empowering relationships.
 Work to create an environment for change and healing in our own lives.

-Women need a criminal justice system that takes into account their realities and their need for connection in their lives and their experience of damaging disconnection.
+Women and girls need a criminal justice system that takes into account their realities and their need for connection in their lives and their experience of damaging disconnection.
 They need a system in which relational theory provides the underlying philosophy, shapes the dynamics of staff and offender relationships, and affects the ways staff interact and make decisions.
 Women and girls need to experience an environment of growth-fostering relationships based on respect, mutuality, and empowerment.